What’s up with building codes?

 How thick does the fireplace hearth need to be?
 There’s a code for that (minimum four inches).

 Don’t understand an acronym in the code?
-There’s an entire chapter of referenced standards, where you might learn (if you didn’t already know!) that AMCA stands for the Air Movement and Control Association International, which has standardized “Laboratory Methods of Testing Air Curtain Units for Aerodynamic Performance Rating,” a term which has (somehow) not yet been made into this acronym: LMOTACUFAPR.
+There’s an entire section of referenced standards, where you might learn (if you didn’t already know!) that AMCA stands for the Air Movement and Control Association International, which has standardized “Laboratory Methods of Testing Air Curtain Units for Aerodynamic Performance Rating,” a term which has (somehow) not yet been made into this acronym: LMOTACUFAPR.
 I guess everyone has their limit?

-Like many other areas of regulation, the Minnesota Legislature plays a limited role in managing building code details, instead granting authority to a state agency (DLI, in this case) to administer the code adoption and modification process.
+Like many areas of regulation, the Minnesota Legislature plays a limited role in managing building code updates, instead granting authority to a state agency (DLI, in this case) to administer the code adoption and modification process.
 The state law regarding building codes addresses three main purposes: 1) the authority of DLI to update and enforce codes, 2) the purpose of building code compliance and enforcement, and 3) where the code is and is not used.
 While some states allow cities to adopt stricter codes than the statewide standard (called stretch codes), Minnesota law currently prohibits local governments from adopting anything other than the State Building Code.

 There are other exceptions as well, including some agricultural buildings and manufactured homes—which are governed by the national Manufactured Home Construction and Safety Standards, administered by the U.S. Department of Housing and Urban Development.